notSam25/LadueQuotes/README.md

 >  "I'll glady have sex with him right now!" - Amir YuKlashec
 >
 >  "100% of ladue teachers want to murder children" - Hannuh BeaR
+>
+>  "You like gay black porn?
+I can send some to you!" - Nick Rabies